-Land Use Action Item 1.3.2, Residential: With the creation of the mixed-use residential zone or similar, create two- three- four- and multi-family building design standards that will support context-appropriate scale and help avoid unsightly appearing mobile-home or tiny-home developments.
-Ensure a building's wall massing and vertical and horizontal lines, contours, and edges are broken at certain intervals to avoid buildings that appear plain and uninteresting.
+Land Use Action Item 1.3.2, Residential: With the creation of the mixed-use residential zone or similar, create building design standards that will support context-appropriate scale and help avoid unsightly appearing mobile-home or tiny-home developments.
+Ensure shear-wall massing, and vertical and horizontal planes or lines are broken at certain intervals to avoid buildings that appear uninteresting.
 Continue to support a minimum width requirement for a single-family dwelling.